rancher/rancher-docs/docs/how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/authentication-config/configure-azure-ad.md

     **For Custom Endpoints:**

-    The following table maps the custom config values you copied in the Azure portal to the fields in Rancher:
+    The following table maps your custom config values to Rancher fields:

     | Rancher Field      | Azure Value                           |
     | ------------------ | ------------------------------------- |